mashraf1997/Wordpress-Backdoor/README.md

     * Any contributor will be added to the contributors list at the top of this document.
     * Please pull from the development branch in order to get the latest code.
     * All contributors are to fully document all changes to code in order to be considered for the next release.
-    * Contact @IRDeNial with any questions
+    * Contact @mashraf1997 with any questions

 # Changelog